mikuns/Predict-Hourly-Taxi-Ride---Lagos-AI-Hackathon-/README.md

 # My Takeaways

-1. Always have your computing power on a check and maybe have a backup; I had internet issues and had to settle for Jupyter notebook on my laptop which was an issue for me because my laptop out of memory and crashed a couple of times.
+1. Have a sound computing device with internet availability; I had internet issues and had to settle for Jupyter notebook on my laptop which was an issue for me because my laptop ran out of memory and crashed a couple of times.
 2. Teamwork is key: We shared tasks which help simplify the work.
 Also brainstorming was basically key to our result.
 3. Being tensed and all worked up won’t do you any good.
 Just take a break and refresh
 4. Don’t compare your team to others; Just keep aiming for greater heights and see where it leads you.
 5. Communities are great for learning; you learn a lot and get to connect and share ideas.
 6. Always have a backup internet service; We had issues using cloud ML tools for training because of networks issues due to a stream of individuals connected to one network
 7. AI in Africa is growing rapidly.
-We are definitely not letting the "age" pass us by.
-Africa golden generation is now
+We are definitely not letting this "AI age" pass us by.
+Africa's golden generation is underway.